Skip to main content

 CQC registration is not mandatory for injectable aesthetics in England.
 However, some clinics choose to register voluntarily, which means they are subject to CQC inspections.
 If a clinic claims to be CQC-registered, you can verify this at cqc.org.uk/find-care.

 From October 2025, anyone in England providing "non-surgical cosmetic procedures" that involve a needle will need to obtain a licence from their local authority.
-This includes Botox and fillers but enforcement is still being implemented.
+This includes anti-wrinkle injection treatments and dermal fillers, but enforcement is still being implemented.

 What should good aftercare include?